Neoga, Illinois: Community facilities

 Neoga is a community strongly tied to the early development of central Illinois’ railroad industry.
 A progressive community, Neoga hosts a variety of social events, with the largest banquet facility having a capacity of 150 persons.

 Neoga hosts a strong banking and finance industry, with First Mid Bank and Trust and First Neighbor Bank having locations within Neoga.
 These locally managed, regional banks, with assets in excess of $600,000,000 are capable of assisting in any development projects requiring capital investment.

 The Neoga News, a community newspaper, is published weekly and features news and sports coverage of interest to area residents.

-The City of Neoga is home to a vibrant religious community with seven local churches.

 The City of Neoga provides a variety of recreational facilities, with public parks featuring tennis and basketball courts.
 In addition to several area lakes with swimming, boating and water sports.
 For the avid outdoors person, nearby Fox Ridge and Lincoln Trail State Parks offer camping, hiking, snowmobiling, walking paths and horseback riding.

 The Neoga District Library, located in downtown Neoga, affords residents with access to the latest resource materials, computers and technical services.

 Education

-Neoga is home to Neoga Community Unit School District 3 which contains a elementary school and a junior-senior high school.
+Neoga is home to Neoga Community Unit School District 3 which contains an elementary school and a junior-senior high school.
 Sports teams have the nickname "Indians".

 Lake Land College, located 12 miles north of the City of Neoga, offers access to higher education and workforce training programs.

 Eastern Illinois University in Charleston (25 miles north-east) provides students access to educational programs leading to bachelor's and master's degrees in a variety of academic programs.